-Vegetarian in Philly Cheesesteak land: Vedge.
+Vegan in Philly Cheesesteak land: Vedge.

-We then progressed to the wood roasted carrots which were consummated by the carrot mustard…a bit tart but a perfect add to the sweet dish.
-Last of the small plates was the grilled maitake mushrooms with dashi rice cakes and sea beans plated on ssamjang….best dish of the night.
-How to describe the grilled mushrooms….other that unbelievable?
+Choices in the past have ranged from a cocktail called Mango sun…pisco based with maraschino, lemongrass and grapefruit to the rutabaga fondu…to the the grilled maitake mushrooms with dashi rice cakes and sea beans plated on ssamjang.
+How to describe the grilled mushrooms…other than, unbelievable?
 The flavors were woodesy from the grilling and at the same time sweet.
 I’ve never had mushrooms like this and the flavors were other worldly.
-The rice cakes added a bit of crunchy substance to the dish and the ssamjang completed it with a bit of subtle spiciness…simply wonderful.
+The rice cakes added a bit of crunchiness to the dish and the ssamjang completed it with a bit of subtle spiciness…simply wonderful.
 Also from the grill; ssamjang (spiced it up a bit) glazed tofu.
 It had the appearance of grilled salmon and was excellent as well…best tofu I’ve ever had.